GemsNY

 Fascinating Green Emerald Jewelry

 According to legend, wearing emeralds could grant the ability to foresee the future, especially when you place it under the tongue.
-It was also believed to reveal hidden truths and protect against ominous energies.
+Some also believed that emeralds could reveal hidden truths and protect against ominous energies.

-In ancient times, these gemstones were thought to cure diseases like malaria and cholera.
+In ancient times, people also believed these gemstones could cure diseases like malaria and cholera.
 Wearing green emerald jewelry could expose the falseness of a lover’s promises and help the wearer become a more eloquent speaker.

 All of these benefits, whether you believe in them or not, lead to one undeniable truth: you’re the one wearing the most stunning jewelry at any occasion.
 So, what are these fascinating options?
 Curious?
 Let’s dive in.